nfeldl/nfeldl.github.io/collections/_climate-feedbacks/2014-01-24-transient-climate-sensitivity.md

 ---
-title: The dependence of transient climate sensitivity and radiative feedbacks on the spatial pattern of ocean heat uptake
+title: Dependence of transient climate sensitivity on the spatial pattern of ocean heat uptake
 people:
 - Brian Rose
 - Kyle Armour